24 Best Website Feedback Tools for 2025

 17. Feedbackify

-Feedbackify makes it easy for you to collect feedback directly from your visitors, with customer feedback forms you can embed on your website.
+Feedbackify makes it easy for you to collect feedback directly from your visitors.

 It’s a simple concept: